Whitney Nic James

 July 13, 2020 by Whitney Leave a Comment

-As I continue refreshing and renewing my way through July, I’ve been reimplementing some of my old habits to ensure that my home is as organized and as neat as possible.
+As I continue refreshing and renewing my way through July, I’ve been reimplementing some of my old habits to ensure that my home is as organized and neat as possible.
 For the most part, my husband and I are pretty organized people.
 We always say that I’m the organizer and he’s the cleaner.
-I get excited about shelving and storage containers and he gets a thrill out of finding the newest cleaning supplies and natural cleaners.
+I get excited about shelving and storage containers, and he gets a thrill out of finding the newest cleaning supplies and natural cleaners.

-1. Make the Bed Everday
+1. Make the Bed Everyday

 2. Clean as I Go

 I try my best with this one.
 For instance, if I’m in the kitchen meal prepping or cutting up some fruit, I’ll be sure to put the knives and any other utensils or items used in the dishwasher as soon as I’m done with them.
 Also, if I’m baking or cooking, I usually clean up my mess as I make my way through the kitchen.
-That way I can move onto my next task seamlessly.
+That way, I can move on to my next task seamlessly.

 How to Keep Your Home Organized